1 / 20

 Education

-Click the image to view enlarged version.
+Click an image to enlarge

 1893

-Tour of the London and Dutch museums
+Tour of the London and Dutch Museums

 He left Munich and traveled for Paris, where he followed his classmates from Munich in the autumn of 1892 (Mucha, Marold, Němejc).
 Later, Uprka went on a tour of the London and Dutch museums in February 1893.

-Click the image to view enlarged version.
+Click an image to enlarge

 1894